theouterlimitz/SDSS_Star_Classification/README.md

 *![A bar chart showing distribution of celestial objects](images/eda1.png)*

 ### Redshift as a Key Predictor
-The `redshift` values for Stars, Galaxies, and QSOs occupy highly distinct ranges, making it the most powerful single feature for classification.
+The `redshift` values for Stars, Galaxies, and QSOs occupy very distinct ranges, making it the most powerful single feature for classification.

 *![A box plot showing redshift values by class](images/eda2.png)*